 Consumption Tax in Japan

-Consumption Tax, or Value Added Tax, (shōhizei) is presently 5% in Japan.
+Consumption Tax, or Value Added Tax, (shōhizei) is presently 5% in Japan, but will rise to 8% from April 1, 2014 and then to 10% at a later date.
 This can be reclaimed on departure from Japan when purchasing items from special duty-free shops.
 You will need your passport for this purpose.
 Please keep receipts from your purchases and take your passport with you if shopping for duty-free items in areas such as the electronics centers of Akihabara in Tokyo and Den-Den Town in Osaka.

 Tipping in Japan